rgastler/simplex_alg/README.md

 The Simplex Algorithm with C++

+(Click 'raw' to see this in a better view.)
 This code is designed to use the simplex algorithm to solve linear programming problems like the following:
 Maximize: P = 2x + 3y (or P - 2x - 3y = 0 for reference later)
 Subject to constraints: